 Tip 2: Know Your Users

-To maximize the use of the chatbot, it is extremely helpful to know how users currently manoeuvre their way around.
-A great way to do this is to understand customer’s journey.
-Learn more about customer journey mapping.
+To maximize the use of the chatbot, it is extremely helpful to know how users currently maneuver their way around.
+A great way to do this is to understand the customer’s journey.
+Learn more about customer journey mapping here.

 - Begin by understanding: